Carbon Glacier (album)

 Carbon Glacier is the fourth studio album by Laura Veirs, released in 2004.
 The song "Rapture" was heard during the episode "Save Me", from the first season of Grey's Anatomy.
 On August 7, 2018, it was announced that this album, along with the rest of her releases through Nonesuch, would be reissued for the first time in over ten years on both compact disc and vinyl by Veirs' own record label, Raven Marching Band.
+Drawings by Jason Lutes after Rockwell Kent.